 Warning: This post contains spoilers for all of the Marvel Cinematic Universe films.

-The Avengers chase after the Tesseract, the Guardians of the Galaxy steal an orb, Thor tries to capture Aether.
-These magical objects may seem like MacGuffins, plot devices that are meant to keep the Marvel Cinematic Universe moving forward.
-But in fact they are Infinity Stones, a group of gems that grant their owner great power.
+Captain Marvel chases after the Tesseract, the Guardians of the Galaxy steal an orb, Thor tries to capture Aether.
+These magical objects may seem like MacGuffins, or simply plot devices that are meant to keep the Marvel Cinematic Universe moving forward.
+But in fact, these objects are Infinity Stones: a group of gems that grant their owner great power.

-Where are the Infinity Stones now?
-The complex Marvel Cinematic Universe timeline makes it easy to forget Infinity Stone names, let alone their powers and which movies you might have seen them in before.
-After all, there are 18 movies in the Marvel Cinematic Universe.
+The complex Marvel Cinematic Universe timeline makes it easy to forget the Infinity Stone names, let alone their powers and where you might have seen them before.
+After all, there are 21 movies in the Marvel Cinematic Universe.
 And most of the Infinity Stones have multiple names.

 But we’ve got you covered.
-Here’s all your questions about the Infinity Stones, and what role they’ll play in the Infinity War, answered.
+Here are answers to all of your questions about the Infinity Stones, and what role they’ll play in upcoming Marvel movies like Avengers: Endgame.

 So what’s an Infinity Stone, again?